IGNF/geoxygene-docs/site/index.rst

     topoligical map and the data matching tool, and a complete Java 6 support in regard to Java 6 specifications (types, annotations, etc.).

-* January 31, 2008 - **Version 1.3 released**

-    This version provides a data matching tool.

-* August 8, 2007 - **Version 1.2 released**

-    This version provides new tools (topological map, geometric tools, Delaunay's triangulation) and corrects some minor bugs.

-* September 12-15, 2006 - **GeOxygene will be at FOSS4G**

-    A technical workshop on GeOxygene is organised during the 4th edition of the Free and Open Source Software for Geoinformatics conference, `FOSS4G 2006 <http://www.foss4g2006.org/>`_, Lausanne, Switzerland, September 12-15, 2006.

-* June 12, 2006 - **Version 1.1 released**

-    This version corrects some minor bugs and enhances the support of PostGIS.

-* May 8, 2005 - **GeOxygene 1.0 released**

-    After two years of development, testing and debug, version 1.0 of GeOxygene is released.